*This article was originally released in June 2023 and updated with additional material in October 2024.

 Premiumization

-While a consumer preference for trading up to higher price tiers within spirits has been well-documented across all categories, this trend is particularly evident within tequila.
+While a consumer preference for trading up to higher price tiers within spirits has been well-documented across categories, this trend is particularly evident within tequila.
+In 2023, 27.3% of Supplier Gross Revenues for Tequila/Mezcal was Premium ($100 to $175), 19.5% was High-End Premium ($175 to $255), and 48.2% was Super Premium ($255+), per the Beverage Information Group.

-This increase is partially due to increased recognition of añejo and extra añejo tequilas, aged for longer periods in oak barrels.
+This increase is partially due to increased demand for añejo and extra añejo tequilas, aged for longer periods in oak barrels, as well as single-barrel aged tequilas.
 Consumers are now consistently trading up to fine and rare sipping tequilas, treating the category much like they treat whiskey due to the nuance and complexities attained through the aging process.
-Añejo’s average unit price on Drizly has risen to $99.85 in 2023, up from $86.63 in 2019.

 Blossoming Consumer Awareness